Meta (Facebook): Software Engineer Levels

 3. Bonuses

 Bonuses are performance-based cash payments.
-They can be tied to individual performance, team performance, and/or company performance.
-These are typically awarded annually and can significantly increase an employee’s total compensation based on their and Meta’s success.
+They are tied to individual, team, and company performance.
+These are typically awarded annually and can significantly increase employee compensation based on their and Meta’s success.

 4. Benefits

-Beyond the monetary compensation, Meta offers a comprehensive benefits package, which can include health insurance, retirement savings plans, parental leave, wellness programs, and more.
+Beyond the monetary compensation, Meta offers a comprehensive benefits package, including health insurance, retirement savings plans, parental leave, wellness programs, and more.
 These benefits contribute to the overall compensation but are not typically quantified in the total compensation figure.
+These benefits are the same and available for all Engineering Levels at Meta.

 Example of Compensation Structure

-Let’s consider a hypothetical example for an E3 Software Engineer Salary at Meta:
+Let’s consider a hypothetical example for an E3 Software Engineer Level’s Salary at Meta:

 • Base Salary: $120,000 annually.
 This is the fixed cash component paid out in monthly salaries.